ccoutant/dwarf-locations/013-generalize-address-spaces.md

 | :---- | :---- |
 | `DW_AT_address_space` | Architecture specific address space (see 2.12 "Address Spaces") |

-Add the following after Section 2.11 "Address Classes":
+Remove the entire Section 2.11 "Address Classes" and replace it with:

->    2.12 Address Spaces
+>    2.11 Address Spaces
 >
 >    DWARF address spaces correspond to target architecture specific
 >    linearly addressable memory areas.
 They are used in DWARF